0xTCG/aldy/README.rst

 Installation
 ============

-Aldy is written in Python, and supports both Python 3.6+.
-It is intended to be run on POSIX-based systems (only Linux and macOS have been tested).
+Aldy is written in Python, and requires Python 3.6+.
+It is intended to be run on POSIX-based systems
+(so far, only Linux and macOS have been tested).

 The easiest way to install Aldy is to use `pip`::

     pip install aldy

-Add ``--user`` to install it locally if you cannot write to the system-wide Python directory.
+Append ``--user`` to the previous command to install Aldy locally if you cannot write to the system-wide Python directory.

 Prerequisite: ILP solver
 ------------------------

-Although Aldy can be installed without any ILP solver, it cannot produce any meaningful results without a supported ILP solver.
-Unfortunately, as of now, none of the currently supported solvers can be installed automatically.
+Aldy requires a mixed integer solver to run.

-Solvers which are currently supported include:
+The following solvers are currently supported:

 * `Gurobi <http://www.gurobi.com>`_ (**highly recommended**):
   a commercial solver which is free for academic purposes.